Hvar Itinerary – the best of Hvar Island in 3, 5 or 7 days

 Hvar Itinerary overview – the best of Hvar Island

 The best way to experience the itineraries below is by having your own wheels.
-For this you can either take your car over on the ferry, rent a scooter or rent a car.
+For this you can take your rental car over on the ferry from Split (it’s hard to get a rental car on the island), otherwise you can rent an ATV or rent a scooter for a few days once on Hvar.

 Where to stay in Hvar